robinmattern/FRDocs_dev01-robin/Setup/fr0301_Setup-Vultr-Ubuntu.md

 ----
 ### 1. Create New Ubuntu Instance  0:10
 ----
-1. Signin or create an account on vultr.com (Note the ref=8778592 below tells Vultr and us that you are doing the FormR tutorial.)
+1. Signin or create an account on vultr.com (Note the ref=8778592 below tells Vultr and us that you are doing the formR tutorial.)

 - Browse to: